Nixtla/popol-vuh/Hiring/Openings/job_specs/Readme.md

 1. Prepare your Job Definitions in a markdown file.

-2. Place your template markdown file in the directory of the script or provide the path to it.
+2. Place your template markdown file in the directory of the script or provide the path to it. (eg .../Hiring/Openings/job_specs)

 3. Run the script from the terminal with the following command structure: